etherfi-protocol/smart-contracts/proposals/EFIP-5.md

 ### Whitelist on `spender` of `permit`

 It introduces a whitelist mechanism on `spender` of `permit`.
-It will only allow the permit to be signed only for the whitelisted addresses to be the `spender` such as the well-known DEXes or lending protocols.
+It will only allow whitelisted addresses to be the `spender` such as the well-known DEXes or lending protocols.

 ```
 contract EETH {